Security Engineering for ISO 21434

-Regarding the first scenario, an accident might happen if the lamp switches off over night driving.
+Regarding the first damage scenario, an accident might happen if the lamp switches off overnight driving.
 Hence, the safety impact for this scenario is major.
 The operational impact is also major, because if the lamp is not working properly the driver needs to take the vehicle to a mechanic for repair.
 The damage impact for both financial and privacy categories are negligible for this scenario.

-For the second scenario, we consider that the driver is not able to switch on the lamp over morning driving.
+For the second damage scenario, this paper considers that the driver is not able to switch on the lamp over morning driving.
 The safety impact is then moderate, as the impact would not be as severe as driving at night.
 The operational impact is major, following the same reason explained for the first scenario.
 The damage impact on financial and privacy are both negligible for this scenario. \end{SampleEnv}

-While no concrete method is proposed by the ISO 21434 for assessing damage scenarios, we point out that there are methods in the literature that can help, in particular, assess damage scenarios related to safety.
-For example~\cite{kondeva19wosocer} proposes methods for extracting in an automated fashion security relevant information from safety analysis, \eg, Fault Tree Analysis (FTA), Failure Modes and Effects Analysis (FMEA), and safety cases.
+While no concrete method is proposed by the ISO 21434 for assessing damage scenarios, this paper points out that there are methods in the literature that can help, in particular, assess damage scenarios related to safety.
+For example, ~\cite{kondeva19wosocer} proposes methods for extracting in an automated fashion security relevant information from safety analysis, \eg, Fault Tree Analysis (FTA), Failure Modes and Effects Analysis (FMEA), and safety cases.

 \paragraph{Attack Path Analysis.} From the preliminary architecture, assumptions about the item/environment, and the damage scenario, one produces the possible attack paths and their association to threat scenarios.
 To do so, the ISO 21434 proposes the use, possibly in combination, of both top-down, \eg, Attack Trees, and bottom-up, \eg, vulnerability analysis.
 The attack paths shall include the following information: vulnerabilities or weaknesses that could be exploited, and how these could be exploited in an attack realizing a threat scenario.